Chronic Pain Self-Management Program

 Please review the list of active workshops on the homepage or contact us.

-Registration available till Sunday, September 2, 2018
+Registration available until Sunday, September 2, 2018

 - South Riverdale Community Health Centre - 955 Queen Street East